 Adding the ability to choose a background and font color for the category banner is also something we may also consider doing in the future.

 I'll be sure to reach out when the ability to force the app to use a light theme is available.”

 And then, an extra little touch:

 “On another note, we got a bunch of reusable shopping bags with the AnyList logo on them, and I'd love to send you one to thank you for being a supporter of the app.”

 My interaction with Jason thus far had already impressed me.
 He had

-In addition, to the actual product support, the final paragraph of his email may only have been the offer of a free shopping bag - nothing major in the greater scheme of things, not materially valuable, and of course it incorporates advertising for the product - but it was a lovely and unexpected touch and really made me feel valued out of all proportion to its cost to the company.
+In addition to the actual product support, the final paragraph of his email may only have been the offer of a free shopping bag - nothing major in the greater scheme of things, not materially valuable, and of course it incorporates advertising for the product - but it was still a lovely and unexpected touch which made me feel valued out of all proportion to its cost to the company.
 It almost certainly made the difference between me writing this post, and just being very happy with the support I’d received.